pyrocms/pyrocms-docs/content/plugins/navigation.md

 			<td>indent</td>
 			<td>None</td>
 			<td>No</td>
-			<td>tab or space.
+			<td>'tab' or 'space'.
 Character used to indent the output of source code.</td>
 		</tr>
 		<tr>
 			<td>link-class</td>